Gate Card Classic Review 2026

 - Contactless: Yes (NFC)

-- Mobile wallets: Google Pay (Apple Pay not available on Classic)
+- Mobile wallets: Apple Pay and Google Pay (Apple Pay added May 2026, confirmed in-app July 2026)

 - Card type: Debit (instant spending from Gate.io exchange balance)